 It's no doubt that Amazon Prime, which offers free 2-day delivery as a perk, is what's driving their growth.
-In terms of demographics, Amazon customersare younger and enthusiastic buyers with higher-income scale, making it a very popular eCommerce platform in America.
+In terms of demographics, Amazon customers are younger and enthusiastic buyers with a higher-income scale, making it a very popular eCommerce platform in America.

 However, eBay hasn’t lost the game altogether as it is still better than Amazon if you want to get imported items.
 This is because it offers a variety of sellers where you can get these from.

 Also, if you are looking for antiques, vintage items, or collectibles, eBay is a great place to start.
-Their customer base skews a little bit older than Amazon customers, and tend to have lesser income.
+Their customer base skews a little bit older than Amazon customers and tends to have lesser income.
 As eBay is also a very good place for auctions, many customers prefer looking for auctions and sale deals.

 Amazon seems to attract B2C sellers, making it more of a retailer-based platform.
 On the other hand, eBay is known to attract B2B sellers, making it more of a wholesaler-based platform.